dxg76/request_logic_VM/README.md

 Created logic for quantity control within the vending algorithm Successful testing in seperate file to ensure smooth implementation

+- 3/22/25
+*Dante Gordon*:
+Added hardware interrupts for keypad input from the vending machine to the RPI using the WirinPI library.

 - 3/29/25
 *Devan Rivera*
 Began Implementing "Boogie" function
 Cleaned up code of unecessary comments

+- 4/1/25
+*Dante Gordon*:
+Added GPIO confirmation between the RPI and Arduino that activates when the ultrasound sensors are triggered continuously for a fixed duration.

 ## CAPTURE